Leila Segal – project founder, lead facilitator

 We are extremely grateful to Mastewal Terefe Taddese and Avekylesh Mleket-Kolech who worked with us as interpreters during the October 2013 workshops at the Ma’agan Safe House in Petach Tikvah.
 Thanks to Shelly Inbar for sterling work as our fixer in Israel and logistical support throughout the 2013 workshops.
 Thanks to Chloe Grahame for help with fundraising, and Kate Watson for working as support facilitator for the London workshops in Winter 2014-15.
 Thank you Giorgia Mendola, Prince D Slim and Evelyn Lopez, volunteers in Asti who supported us so amazingly during the Voice of Freedom Italy workshops at Piam Onlus shelter in October 2017.
 As of Autumn 2020, we are delighted to welcome fundraising volunteers Lisa Sai Li and Jiyoung Byun, who are helping Voice of Freedom grow into her new charity status, and social media volunteer Patricia Vasto.

-Voice of Freedom is applying for registered charitable status.
-Our chair of trustees will be Alex Grant.
-Alex will be joined by Isabella Okoh, and Paul Ellis, as trustees.
+Voice of Freedom is a registered charity.
+Our chair of trustees is Alex Grant.
+Alex is joined by Isabella Okoh, and Paul Ellis, as trustees.

 Alex is an experienced project manager and supporter of the arts.
 He has organised large-scale events in sectors such as renewable energy, electrified transport and cyber-security.
 Most recently he has been heading up all operations of a technology start-up during a rapid growth period.
 Alex has supported a series of charitable projects offering project management expertise, and has been a supporter of Voice of Freedom since 2014.

 Paul is an experienced photojournalist who has run numerous photography education courses in the community, and who is now Creative Support Leader, and Education Manager, at Photofusion, a gallery and photographic educational resource in Brixton, South London.